erinvdoyle/tarot/README.md

 This website was created for Portfolio Project #2 (JavaScript) for The Code Institute Full Stack Software Developer program.

 It is intended for users of all age, race, and gender, from all walks of life.
-Tarot Card of the Day is for anyone who would enjoy taking a break from the daily grind to engage with their msytical side.
+Tarot Card of the Day is for anyone who would enjoy taking a break from the daily grind to engage with their mystical side.
+Sense of humor required!

 ## User Stories
    <details>